 This is a specialized class with a personal approach, and open space for laughs and questions.
 Each week we will work on something specific and different with a lot of details and depth.

 Hatha yoga, the harmonious union of Yin and Yang, embodies the timeless art of balance.
 Through a gentle blend of postures and controlled breathing, it nurtures physical strength and mental clarity.
 Hatha is a powerful physical practice with more attention to alignment and rather static holds.
 Infused with techniques such as Pranayama (breath work), meditation and chanting targeting the subtle energetic body.
 Decelerating your daily pace, this class offers a concentrated, radiant and spherical practice to anchor you into the present moment, focusing on slow conscious movement and a willful use of breath.
 Hatha redefines the way we apply strength and control into our practice.

 Dharma: Similar class structure, however Dharma Yoga emphasizes developing compassion, Ahimsa the first yama, the first limb, in your practice and in your life.
 Founded by Sri Dharma Mittra in 1975, Dharma Yoga is a modern interpretation of classical Eight-limbed or Hatha-Raja Yoga.

 Open to all levels.

-Our Prenatal Yoga Course, enriched with yogic practices and somatic tools, is a supportive space to heighten your self-awareness, focusing on the unique needs that arise as you bond with your growing baby.
+We invite you to join our prenatal yoga classes for everyone who is on the journey of pregnancy and childbirth.
+Enriched with yogic practices and somatic tools, the classes are a supportive space to heighten your self-awareness, focusing on the unique needs that arise as you bond with your growing baby.
 Through a series of strengthening and mobility exercises, we aim to make your pregnancy journey more comfortable and fluid, providing relief from common pregnancy discomforts such as hip or back pain.
-Throughout the course, we will integrate meditation and relaxation techniques to nurture a sense of calm and inner resilience.
+Each class contains elements of breath, movement, sharing circles, meditation and restorative practices.